erikkvalvik/Angular-Pokemon/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.

+## About the app
+In this app you can browse and catch multiple pokemon and add them to your trainer inventory.
+Once caught, you are able to view your pokemon on the trainer page, you are also able to release them.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.